simonmellows/qsx-data-parser/README.md

 SIMPL Windows demo program included with modified CCI modules to accept serial signal Hrefs rather than parameters.

-Currently the only CCI compatible CCI modules are:
+Currently the only compatible CCI modules are:
 - Zone control
 - Button control
 - LED control